Wahya Circle

 Many desire to have a spiritual initiation.

-One Initiates repeatedly, Practices, Grows, Prepares, goes to the next level and they evolve by Involution each time.
+One Initiates repeatedly, Practices, Grows, Prepares, goes to the next level and they evolve by Involution each time, over and over.

 Know the Self.

-We must repeat that preparedness before evolving each time, going into Involution with Self, at every stage of magickal practice.
-Very little is achieved without this basic component of strengthening Self, no matter how long you have been practicing, the highest benefit is allowing the evolution and involution cycle to take place.
+We must repeat that preparedness before evolving each time, ages and stages, going into Involution of Self at every stage of magickal practice.
+Very little is achieved without this basic component of strengthening Self, no matter how long we have been practicing.
+The highest benefit is allowing the evolution and involution cycle to take place.

 The moment of initiation is an invaluable one.
-We should receive Divine Uncondition in our heart with devotion to our Self, The Divine, or for that chosen Path.
+We are wise to receive Divine Uncondition in our heart with devotion to our Self first.
+Only then can we fully interact with a Divine, or our chosen Path.
 We would be wise to concentrate our mind upon it.
 If we can dive deep into our Being and remain engrossed in it, a most valuable gem will take shape within.

-Once the field of the mind has been made ready, the Practitioner will begin to develop true Uncondition for their Experiences.
+Once the field of the mind has been made ready, the Practitioner can begin to develop true Uncondition for their Experiences.
 It's like establishing a Deity in a temple.
-Before the Deity moves in, the structure and the surrounding area must be made ready, or prepared in their requested way.
-Only then can we consider the Ceremony to bring that Deity in.
+Before the Deity moves in, the structure and the surrounding area is made suitable, or prepared in their requested way.
+It is then that we consider the Ceremony to bring that Deity in.
 Receiving Initiation symbolizes installation of Divinity, whatever that is to us, in our lives.

 There is another aspect to be considered in this context.
-Our daily conduct should be in tune with our state of being Initiated.
+Our daily conduct is best in tune with our state of being Initiated.
 What we claim is how we act, or, we are not being true to OURSELVES.
-Why?
-Explore that.

-Once Initiated, it is essentially a door opening for you to begin, or go deeper within, the Self Journey.
-Answer what you are called to, especially if it continually appears to you.
-Ask to begin seeing the magick in every day life, it will be there.
+Once Initiated, it is essentially a door opening for us to begin, or go deeper within, the Self Journey.
+Answer what one is called to, especially if it continually appears.
+Ask to begin seeing the Medicine and Magick in every day life, it will be there.

 “You have two eyes to look, but one to See.”